 In Table 1, we report coefficient estimates, averaged across time periods, obtained when we estimate equation (1) for each month from January 1996 to December 2020 for the C5 and C14 characteristics.
 A statistically significant coefficient indicates that the characteristic helps forecast stock returns.
 Sufficient data is available to estimate the C5 specification for 6.18 million firm/months and to estimate the C14 specification for 4.62 million firm/months.
 Columns (1) and (2) report results obtained when the dependent variable is simple returns, while Columns (3) and (4) assess whether the characteristics forecast log returns.

 The results reported in Table 1 indicate that the C5 and C14 characteristics, which were shown by Lewellen (2015) to have significant forecast power for U.S. stock returns, are also effective predictors for both simple and log stock returns outside the U.S. The average coefficient on each of the C5 characteristics is statistically significant (p-value < .01) when forecasting simple returns, while four of the five characteristics are significant at the .01 level (and the fifth, on log size, is significant at the .05 level) when explaining log returns.
-Consistent with the prior literature, simple average returns are significantly higher for smaller firms and firms with slower rates of asset growth, as well as for more profitable firms, firms with larger prior returns, and firms with higher book-to-market equity ratios.7 Results are similar across simple vs. log returns, except that (consistent with the U.S.-based results reported by Bessembinder, Cooper and Zhang (2019)), the sign of the estimated coefficient for firm size is positive rather than negative for log returns in the C5 model (Column (3) of Table 1).
-Average coefficient estimates for ten of the C14 characteristics are significant at the .01 level when forecasting log returns.
+Consistent with the prior literature, simple average returns are significantly higher for smaller firms and firms with slower rates of asset growth, as well as for more profitable firms, firms with larger prior returns, except that (consistent with the U.S.-based results reported by Bessembinder, Cooper and Zhang (2019)), the sign of the estimated coefficient for firm size is positive rather than negative for log returns in the C5 model (Column (3) of Table 1).
+Average coefficient estimates for ten of the C14 characteristics are significant at the .01 level when forecasting simple returns, and eleven are significant at the .01 level when forecasting log returns.
 Only market beta and prior long-run returns are not significant at the .05 level in either specification.